patrykf-dev/yt-lecture-summarizer/readme.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure you have installed all required components:

 * [Ollama](https://ollama.ai/) running with at least one LLM installed (`llama3.2:3b` is recommended)
-* Python 3.7+
-* all required pip packages
+* [Python 3.7+](https://www.python.org/downloads/) with required pip packages:

 ```commandline
 pip install -r requirements.txt